Greg Guirard

-Greg Guirard (1937–2017) was a photographer and nature writer on the Louisiana’s Atchafalaya Basin and Cajun culture.
+Greg Guirard (May 19, 1937 – June 2, 2017) was an American photographer and nature writer on the Louisiana’s Atchafalaya Basin and Cajun culture.
 His works were focused on the Atchafalaya landscape, its flora and fauna, and its human population.
 His life and works were dedicated to nature preservation, inspired by other prominent environmentalists such as Thoreau or John Muir.

 Besides his works as photographer and writer, Guirard was also an English teacher, tour guide through the Atchafalaya Basin, Cajun speech coach for actors, farmer and cypress furniture maker.
 He reused cypress logs dragged from the swamps and dedicated himself to reforest formerly deforested cypress lands by planting more than 50.000 trees throughout his entire life.
 He was an active supporter of Atchafalaya Basinkeeper, a non-profit organization dedicated to protecting and restoring the ecosystems within the Atchafalaya Basin.

 Following Thoreau's example, he dedicated himself to pursue a simpler way of living, and his personal Walden was the Atchafalaya Basin where he lived in a riverboat house.
 Some attribute LSU's 1958 championship in football to the speech he gave to the team.